mttwchtr/Backend-Development-Notes/README.md

 **nextTick()**
 >  which defers the execution of a function until the next pass of the event loop.
 Its functioning is very simple; it takes a callback as an argument and pushes it to the top of the event queue, in front of any pending I/O event, and returns immediately.
 The callback will then be invoked as soon as the event loop runs again. - s1

+> We guarantee that a callback is invoked asynchronously by deferring its execution using process.nextTick(). - s1
 ``` javascript
 const fs = require('fs');